learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/Twitter_System_Design.md

 WHERE follower_id = current_user.id;
 ```

-You can quickly see how this approach became quite slow at over 300K QPS.
+You can quickly see how JOINing all Tweets with all Users and all follow relationships became quite slow at over 300K QPS.

 ## Approach 2: Caching
 As a result, Twitter implemented a fan-out caching system.
 They stored a [Redis list](https://redis.io/docs/data-types/lists/) for each user containing the Tweets to display on each user's home timeline (Redis is an in-memory data store.
 For more info on Twitter's use of Redis, [see here](http://highscalability.com/blog/2014/9/8/how-twitter-uses-redis-to-scale-105tb-ram-39mm-qps-10000-ins.html)).
 Let's illustrate this with an example.
 Say that Darth Palpatine is followed by Anakin Skywalker, Obi-Wan, and Padme Amidala.
 When Darth Palpatine posts a Tweet, Twitter's fan-out service pushes the new Tweet to the Redis cache for each user that follows Darth Palpatine (Anakin, Obi-Wan, and Padme).
 This way, when Anakin (for example) loads his timeline page, his Tweets are cached in Redis and can be retrieved in constant runtime (in this simplified example).